Skip to main content

 Metrics are collected for user actions representing document loads, which means actual retrieval and execution of web documents in the browser as well as XHR calls and route changes.
 Measurements include W3C navigation timings, XHR delays, Core Web Vitals KPIs, longtask events (delays) and others.

-For ad-hoc queries, you can find these metrics in Metrics Explorer by querying for:
+For ad hoc queries, you can find these metrics in Metrics Explorer by querying for:

 _contenttype=rummetricfromtrace

-The above metrics, presented in the form of areas on the Website Performance panels on RUM dashboards, can help you understand the sequence of events (pictured below) from user clicks to a fully loaded document.
+These metrics, presented in the form of areas on the Website Performance panels on RUM dashboards, can help you understand the sequence of events (pictured below) from user clicks to a fully loaded document.

 See W3C navigation timing for details on how an interface for web applications defines its access timing information concerning navigation and other elements.